 The Station Profile Module allows you to capture information exclusive to your station that will facilitate data entry in the other Modules.
-Information about the species your station works with, and partners and friends groups are captured to form "customized" drop down lists to make data entry easier and more efficient.
+Information about the species your station works with, the management plans worked under, and the partners and friends groups you collaborate with are captured to form "customized" drop down lists to make data entry easier and more efficient.

 You should fill out your Station Profile before using any other FIS Modules.
 This will make it easier and more efficient to work in the other Modules since you will then be working from drop-down lists that are customized for your station.
 You may update the information in the Station Profile Module at any time.
 At a minimum, it is recommended that information in the Station Profile Module be reviewed annually.